- Product Reviews

 As you gain experience and more of an understanding of how mic selection and placement affects your recorded sound we encourage you to experiment and find what brings out the qualities you prefer in your own music.
 Ultimately your application will determine your choice.

-When starting out it's advisable to buy name/known brands because you can't really audition a mic before you buy it as there are too many external factors involved.
+When starting out it's advisable to buy name/known brands because you can't really audition a mic before you buy it as there are too many external factors involved

 Though there is an amazing selection of well-crafted "boutique" handmade mics out there you can be assured of the quality from respected manufacturers that have been around forever, like:

 A microphone is basically a transducer that converts acoustical sound into an electrical signal.
-By controlling that signal through amplification or mixing you effect the final sound quality.
+By controlling that signal through amplification or mixing you affect the final sound quality.
 The way a microphone is constructed and how it handles this conversion determines its type.

 For musical reproduction the most common types are: